Back to all blogs

 March to April: The Warming Shoulder Season

-- Conditions: The rains have mostly ceased while temperatures start to rise.
-The ocean changes from its turbulent state to a peaceful condition revealing its crystal-clear beauty.
+• Conditions: The rains have mostly ceased, while temperatures start to rise.
+The ocean changes from its turbulent state to a peaceful condition, revealing its crystal-clear beauty.
 April experiences extremely hot and humid weather because all winds stop before the arrival of the seasonal change.
-This period offers weather-sensitive travelers an excellent opportunity to explore which requires fewer people present.
+This period offers weather-sensitive travellers an excellent opportunity to explore with fewer crowds.

 May to August: Peak Sun and Glassy Seas